RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-equipment-manager.md

 ![GRM Equipment Manager Schedule Jobs Details](/img/service-specific-ux-design/grm-equipment-manager-sched-maint-details.png)

-1. **Page** - returns the user to the Dashboard view.
+1. **Page** - Returns the user to the Dashboard view.
-2. **Job Settings** - operators enter required information for the maintenance in the form at the left.
+2. **Job Settings** - Operators enter required information for the maintenance in the form at the left.
-3. **Calculate Conflicts** - generates a list of contacts that will not execute due to the time window of this job, unless they are allocated different equipment.
+3. **Calculate Conflicts** - Generates a list of contacts that will not execute due to the time window of this job, unless they are allocated different equipment.
-4. **Conflicts Table** - if there are conflicts caused by the maintenance window, they are displayed in this table.
+4. **Conflicts Table** - If there are conflicts caused by the maintenance window, they are displayed in this table.
-5. **Submit Request** - once operators have.
+5. **Submit Request** - Once operators have.

 ## Task Flow Example - Schedule Maintenance Job